-This project aims to sustain and/or enhance basin scale agricultural production and food security by better water management in the Indus basin.
+This project aimed to sustain and enhance basin scale agricultural production and food security by better water management in the Indus basin.

 Pakistan manages the world’s largest continuous irrigation system, the Indus Basin Irrigation System (IBIS).
 This system, which is under increasing pressure from population growth and climate change, provides water, energy and food security for the nation.
 Indus River System Authority (IRSA), Water and Power Development Authority (WAPDA) and provincial irrigation departments share the surface water resources of the IBIS between provinces.
 They distribute this resource for irrigation, urban, stock and domestic and industrial use as well as generating electricity as it travels through the system.
 How the water resource is allocated is a detailed, complex process that is understood by only a few people, leading to confusion and contestation.
 With an aim to capture this knowledge and in so doing provide a transparent and consistent process, CSIRO, through a DFAT-funded project in close collaboration with IRSA, WAPDA, Punjab Irrigation Department (PID) and Sindh Irrigation Department (SID), has developed the Water Apportionment Accord(WAA) Tool.